cogent3/cogent3/doc/app/app_cookbook/write-seqs.rst

     result.describe

 There were 10 data files to which the process was successfully applied.
-However, there were three to which the process did not complete.
-We can see a summary of the failures by acessing the ``summary_not_completed`` property.
+However, there were three files for which the process did not complete.
+We can see a summary of the failures by accessing the ``summary_not_completed`` property.

 .. jupyter-execute::
     :raises: